-The LulzBotTM TAZ 3D printer is available with a tool head equipped with a 0.50mm nozzle.
-The tool head with the 0.50mm nozzle diameter will print faster than a 0.35mm nozzle tool head.
-Layer heights of 0.05mm to 0.50mm are possible with the standard 0.50mm tool head.
-Due to the specific torque- 30 ft/lb- required to tighten the nozzle when removed we do not recommend removing the nozzle from the LulzBotTM Hexagon Hot End.
+The TAZ 3D printer is available with a tool head equipped with either a 0.50mm or 0.35mm nozzle.
+The tool head with the 0.50mm nozzle diameter will print faster than the 0.35mm nozzle tool head.
+Due to the specific torque- 30 ft/lb- required to tighten the nozzle when removed we do not recommend removing the nozzle from the LulzBot Hexagon Hot End.
 Failure to properly tighten the nozzle to the specific recommended torque may lead to leaks or damage if over-tightened.
-Nozzle related issues will not be covered under warranty after nozzle changes.
+Nozzle related issues may not be covered under warranty after nozzle changes.
 We recommend having the other nozzle diameter tool head/hot end on hand for quick, easy, and simple changes.